architect/arc.codes/src/views/docs/en/reference/macros/cli-reference/repl.md

 ## Overview

-Architect comes with helpful terminal access to your data in the form of a `repl` feature that lets you perform methods on DynamoDB such as:
+[`@architect/repl`](https://github.com/architect/repl) comes with helpful terminal access to your data in the form of a `repl` feature that lets you perform methods on DynamoDB such as:

 - read
 - evaluate